Hollywood Bowl Overlook

 • price 2 of 4

 Any cemetery that houses the remains of such celluloid luminaries as Cecil B. DeMille, Jayne Mansfield, Rudolph Valentino and Mel Blanc was bound to become a tourist attraction.
-Aside from popular posthumous celebs, Hollywood Forever is also home to Cinespia’s summer outdoor movie screenings, an annual Day of the Dead festival and concerts, both outside on the lawn and inside the property’s Masonic lodge.
+Aside from popular posthumous celebs, Hollywood Forever is also home to Cinespia’s excellent summer outdoor movie screenings, where picnicking Angelenos watch films projected onto the side of a mausoleum, as well as an annual Day of the Dead festival, art exhibitions and concerts both inside the property’s intimate Masonic Lodge and outside on the Fairbanks Lawn—it’s hands-down one of the coolest concert experiences in L.A.

 Visit famous Hollywood sites on a bike tour.